-According to “The Retail and eCommerce Threat Landscape Report” from October 2018 there is a 297% increase in the number of phishing websites that target online retail businesses and customers of these businesses.
-There is an average of 23 phishing sites for each retail company that was included in the study.
+According to “The Retail and eCommerce Threat Landscape Report” from October 2018, there is a 297% increase in the number of phishing websites that target online retail businesses and customers of these businesses.
+There is an average of 23 phishing sites for each retail company included in the study.
 In 2017 the data showed that there were only 5.9 phishing websites per company.

 - Fake apps and social media profiles are on the rise with a 469 percent spike in suspicious applications and a 345 percent increase in fake social media profiles (respectively) in Q4 2017

 What we all know is confirmed by this data.
 The need for increased security will be amplified exponentially as this trend continues in the future.
 This will increase the demand for cybersecurity professionals to the point that salaries for these positions will be driven up toward the stratosphere.